Have you ever been startled by the appearance of small flashes of light out of the corner of your eye?

 Although in many cases, eye flashes are caused by posterior vitreous detachment, eye flashes can be a sign of a more serious eye condition.

-Therefore, in order to determine the cause of your eye flashes, it is always best to schedule an eye exam to rule out any serious eye conditions that may require immediate attention.
+If you see eye flashes, it is always best to schedule an eye exam to rule out any serious eye conditions that may require immediate attention.

 Your eye doctor can treat the underlying cause of eye flashes and eliminate these visual disturbances while protecting your eyes and preserving your vision.